How To Photograph In Bad Weather?

+So, don’t let bad weather stop you from photographing.
+Be creative.
 Here are some examples to create images while waiting for the rain to stop.

-Well, having said that, sometimes you might want the dull sky in the picture too, to show the mood and ambience of the actual situation of that moment.
+Sometimes you might want the dull sky in the picture too, to show the mood and ambience of the actual situation of that moment.

-There are always some splashes of colours somewhere, be it night or day, rain or shine.
-In the following image, lights came on in all the shops when the storm turned the day darker.
+Along Haji Lane in Singapore, lights came on in all the shops when the storm turned the day darker.
 Those lights added some colours to the dull moment.
 I took this shot from the corridor of the opposite shop.

-Always look out for spontaneous shots especially with people, which can be quite animated.
+Look out for spontaneous shots especially with people, which can be quite animated.

-Sometimes, I use a plastic bag over my camera when I have to be in the rain to take some nice shots that I don't want to miss.
+Sometimes, I use a plastic bag over my camera when I have to be in the rain to take some shots that I don't want to miss.

-Most camera bags have rain cover too.
+Most camera bags have rain covers too.
 If there is none.
 A poncho would do the work.
 I carry a poncho with me all the time.
 Easy to slip in and out.
 It covers me and my camera bag.